ADT Pulse and ADT Control

 Extra Features and Equipment With ADT Control

-The ADT Control system has many of the same features as the older ADT Pulse platform, but with a few significant upgrades.
-Keep in mind, though, that if you’re a current Pulse customer, you don’t necessarily have to upgrade if you’re happy with your current system.
-If you’re new to ADT, though, here’s what you’re going to be getting:
+Like we said above, ADT Control has a lot of the same features Pulse offered, but there are several significant improvements.
+Don’t worry though, if you’re a current Pulse customer you don’t need to immediately upgrade to Control if you’re currently happy with your system.
+If you’re just joining ADT, though, here’s what to expect:

 • Seven-inch color touch-screen control panel, called “Command”: The Pulse system comes with a keypad, whereas the ADT Control comes with Command, an interactive color touch-screen control panel that lets you manage your security system and all of your smart devices — lights, garage doors, locks, and more.
 It even lets you watch a live feed from your video cameras.